MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Microsoft SQL Server
   * Amazon Aurora
   * Oracle
-* It is possible to host a database service in an EC2 instance, however this would not provide the added benefits of RDS being a managed service
+* It is possible to host a database service in an EC2 instance, however this would not provide the added benefits of RDS being a managed service:
   * Continuous backups
   * Cross AZ support
   * Scalability
   * Read replicas
   * Monitoring dashboards
   * Automatic upgrades
+* These database instances run on an EC2 instance, the size of which is selected when creating the database, however there is no access the the EC2 instance itself.
+* An EBS volume type is selected when creating the database.
+* The cost of the RDS instance is charged hourly based on the EC2 and EBS options selected.

 ## Backups
 * AWS runs an automated backup of RDS instances by default